Friday, February 12, 2021 from 5:00 – 8:00pm (EST) Live on Zoom

 micha cárdenas, University of California, Santa Cruz – The Poetics of Trans Ecologies

-Elizabeth DeLoughrey (keynote), University of California, Los Angeles – Blue Ocean Being
+Elizabeth DeLoughrey (keynote), University of California, Los Angeles – (Blue) Ocean Being: Caribbean Arts and Embodiment

 Schedule – Saturday, February 13, 2021 (Live on Zoom)